binpash/try/docs/try.1.md

 ## Options

--i *PATTERN*
+-E *PATTERN*

-: Ignore paths that match *PATTERN* on summary and commit.
-This option can be passed multiple times; the patterns given will be used in as arguments to `-e` in a call to `grep -v`.
+: Exclude paths that match *PATTERN* on summary and commit.
+This option can be passed multiple times; the patterns given will be used in a pattern file passed to `grep -v`.

+-I *PATTERN*

+: Include only paths that match *PATTERN* on summary and commit.
+This option can be passed multiple times; the patterns given will be used in a pattern file passed to `grep`.

 -D *DIR*